Hi, I’m Chelsea. First things first, I rarely say no to a margarita and I frequently cry at heartfelt commercials.

 Did I also post it to show off my awesome calf muscle flex that’s happening and how well that dress used to fit me before I popped out

-I’m from Colorado, got my master’s in social work in Portland, Oregon and lived there almost seven years before we made our way to Colorado again.
+I’m from Colorado, got my Master’s in Social Work in Portland, Oregon and lived there almost seven years before we made our way back to Colorado.

 We, especially women, are supposed to be able to do it all.
 We are supposed to be the most loving wife and attentive parent.
 We are expected to fit into the male-created workforce that doesn’t always make space for how we can bring our full selves to the table.
 It’s exhausting.

 Before you can love yourself, you first must get to know yourself.
 The better you understand yourself, the deeper you can love yourself.
 Once you’re able to fully love yourself, this allows you to be the best in all other areas of your life.
 Your relationship thrives, your family functions better and you are more in alignment with your career and goals.

 Before we can be the best partner or mother or friend, we have to first know ourselves and love ourselves – wholly.

 I’m here to help with that process because entire new possibilities open up once we know and accept who we truly are at our core.

 p.s I used to blog for years at the new wifestyle so if you’re looking for posts before November 2018, that’s your spot!

 If you prefer reading the quick, obligatory third-person ‘about me,’ I’ve got you covered too: